 Wash Laundry in Cold Water

 Lower temperatures don’t damage your fabrics as much as higher ones.
 Also, a colder temperature costs less to use when you do your wash.
-And, if you have the patience, wait to wash clothes until you have a full load to justify a tank full of water.
-Then air dry your clothes outside to eliminate the cost of drying.
+If you have the patience, wait to wash clothes until you have a full load to justify a tank full of water.
+Then air-dry your clothes outside to eliminate the cost of machine drying.

 Fix Leaky Faucets and Pipes ASAP

-Make sure every drop of hot water gets used by someone in your house so your water heater doesn’t work harder than it haste.
+Make sure every drop of hot water gets used by someone in your house so your water heater doesn’t work harder than it has to.